 The firm also makes a big play of how everyone has a part to play in its growth, and it really does seem to be a more egalitarian environment than most law firms.
 Everyone is asked to become involved in business development activities, the offices are open plan, everyone dresses down and the requirements for making partner are sufficiently transparent to be published on the firm's intranet (although that doesn't mean that chances of promotion are any better here than anywhere else).

 TLT has scored well in recent RollOnFriday's Firm of the Year surveys.
 Trainees (in fact, lawyers at all levels) praised the "open, collegiate atmosphere".
 Trainees in Bristol said there was a "good amount of client contact".
 There was "great responsibility", said one, who was "managing a lot of my own files in my first seat", with "support always there if needed".
 Trainees working in London said that there was less client contact there.
 The trainee salary was "competitive" for Bristol.
 The people, said another trainee, were "actually nice.
 Not just work nice.
 Real life nice", while another said TLT was "not stuffy at all".

-Junior solicitors (for RollOnFriday's purposes, this means NQ-3PQE) said there was "recognition for hard work", and "really challenging and interesting work with top clients".
-Juniors said there was "lots of responsibility" available, while partners were "approachable".
-A junior commented, "lovely people - even in the litigation teams, the number of bastards is exceptionally low".
+A junior solicitor said there was "recognition for hard work", and "really challenging and interesting work with top clients".
+A colleague said there was "lots of responsibility" available, while partners were "approachable".
+While another junior commented, "lovely people - even in the litigation teams, the number of bastards is exceptionally low".